adraffy/ensip-norm/draft.md

 1. For each [label](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#name-syntax) in the output:
 	1. `5F (_) LOW LINE` can only occur at the start of the label.
 	1. The third and fourth characters cannot both be `2D (-) HYPHEN-MINUS` if the label contains only ASCII (`0x00-0x7F`).
-	1. `2019 (’) RIGHT SINGLE QUOTATION MARK` cannot be: the first character, last character, or directly follow another.
+	1. `2019 (’) RIGHT SINGLE QUOTATION MARK` cannot be: the first character, the last character, or directly follow another.
 	1. When the label is converted to NFD (Unicode Normalization Form D), combining marks cannot be: the first character, directly follow an emoji, or directly follow another combining mark.
 1. The output is normalized and ready for [hashing](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#namehash-algorithm).